Mathnerd314/stroscot/docs/Commentary/PackageManager.rst

 The general goal is to minimize the time/build resources needed for identifying breakages, i.e. to maximize the information gained from each build.
 Incremental building means that the most efficient strategy is often building in sequence, but this does not hold for larger projects where changes are almost independent.

-Regarding the ordering of changes, oftentimes they are technically unordered and could be merged in any order.
+Changes are discovered in an arbitrary order and similarly could be merged in any order.
 But an optimized order like "least likely to fail" could lead to arbitrarily long merge times for risky changes.
-It is simpler to do chronological order.
+It is simpler to do chronological order w.r.t. discovery.
 This could be customized to prioritize hotfixes before other changes, but it is easier to set up a dedicated code path for those.

 To handle breakages, there are two main strategies: marking and backouts.
 Both are useful; a test failure may be unimportant or outdated, suggesting the marking strategy, while backouts reject bad changes from the mainline and keep it green.
 Backouts are harder to compute: for :math:`n` changes, there are :math:`2^n` possible combinations to test, giving a state space of size :math:`2^{2^n}`.
 Meanwhile marking only has :math:`2^n` states for :math:`n` commits.
-Marking is run over the entire commit history, while backouts are for pending changes and only need to consider the relevant subsets of commits.
+But marking is run over the entire commit history, hence has a huge commit list, while backouts are for pending changes and only need to consider the relevant set of new commits.

 Marking
 -------